elijah-dot/insuarance-2/README.md

 ##### By Elijah Mwangi

-### it is description of my first time using bootstrap

 ## Description
 <p>This is website that shows a bugger place.it contains all the information about the buger place such us location,contacts
 etc.<p>